 Hampshire College offers a variety of summer academic programs designed to reflect our academic philosophy by linking critical engagement to experience-based education.
 Our programs support diverse learning communities: undergraduates, pre-college students, graduate students, professionals, practitioners, and life-long learners.
 Immersive, rigorous, challenging, and fun, these programs delve deeply into their given topic or subject matter.

-These programs will run between June 1 to July 1, 2016 and are for undergraduate college students, graduate students, post-B.A.s, professionals, and high school seniors who will have graduated by spring 2016.
+2017 Summer Academic Programs will run June 1-July 1, 2017 (see specific program pages for exact dates).
+These programs are intended for current undergraduate college students, graduate students, post-B.A.s, professionals, and high school seniors who will have graduated by spring 2017.

-» The Institute for Transforming Social Justice is a 4-week intensive summer program on the study and practice of creating social change.
+- The Institute for Transforming Social Justice is a 4-week intensive summer program on the study and practice of creating social justice.

-Pre-college programs will run July 18 to July 29, 2016.
+Pre-college programs will run July 17-28, 2017, with the exception of Hampshire College Summer Studies in Mathematics.
 Pre-college programs are for high school students entering their junior or senior year of high school.

-» Blacksmithing, Bladesmithing, and Beyond introduces students to the world of metalworking with an emphasis on hot forging, casting, and manipulation.
+- Meet the World of Metalworking introduces students to the world of metalworking with an emphasis on hot forging, casting, manipulation, and jewelry-making.
 Students learn from historical and contemporary examples of this ancient art, and create new works.

 "There are two reasons why Hampshire graduates achieve so much.
 One is the kind of person the college attracts.
 The other is what the college does for them by equipping them to become their own wide-ranging explorers and connection-seekers."